Lease up for a new property - specials or no specials...

 Erin,

 I can give you a way to give a special and actually not give up any money.
-Now it will involve me doing a shameless promotion, so email me at This email address is being protected from spambots.
-You need JavaScript enabled to view it. and I can give you a couple of hinters which may assist you.
+Now it will involve me doing a shameless promotion, so email me at [email protected] and I can give you a couple of hinters which may assist you.

 Nate